Health & Wellness

 Has your dog come down with a bout of red, itchy skin or maybe a stubborn cough with runny eyes and nose?
 If you haven’t done so already, a veterinarian checkup is due to rule out the cause.
 But, if you’ve seen the doc and they’ve diagnosed your pup with a pesky bacterial infection, you might’ve received a prescription for cephalexin.

-Fetch by The Dodo’s on-staff veterinarian, Dr. Aliya McCullough, explains how cephalexin benefits dogs and the potential side effects you should watch out for.
+Fetch’s on-staff veterinarian, Dr. Aliya McCullough, explains how cephalexin benefits dogs and the potential side effects you should watch out for.

 You’re likely familiar with antibiotics, even if your dog hasn’t been prescribed one in the past.
 Antibiotics kill harmful bacteria that cause infection or illness in humans and pets.
 However, they won't work on viral conditions like a dog cold.
 And when taken without a prescription, they can increase the chances of infection and dogs can become resistant to the medication.